-Mental health a crucial component of workplace healthy and safety
+Mental health a crucial component of workplace health and safety

-As direct owners of infrastructure assets. we have the ability to positively influence the operations of the worksites in our portfolio.
-Improving the health and safety of employees has long been a priority: we strongly believe that safety and well-being in the workplace is fundamental to staff engagement, staff productivity and the overall resilience of a company.
+As direct owners of infrastructure assets, we have the ability to positively influence the operations of the worksites in our portfolio.

+Improving the health and safety of employees has long been a priority: We strongly believe that safety and well-being in the workplace is fundamental to staff engagement, staff productivity and the overall resilience of a company.

 We require all portfolio companies to implement a set of initiatives that address this issue.
-We track progress against these measures and our overall contribution to SDG Target 8.8 to provide safe and secure working environments for workers, as demonstrated by the decreasing trend of accident frequency in our Global Diversified Infrastructure Fund portfolio in recent years (below).20
+We track progress against these measures and our overall contribution to SDG Target 8.8 to provide safe and secure working environments for workers, as demonstrated by the decreasing trend of accident frequency in our decreasing trend of accident frequency in our fund's portfolio in recent years (below).29